 - Repeated or willful offenses from a student will be seen as more severe than forgetful or unintentional missteps.

 - Any additional violation of the COVID-19 protocol may result in the student being prohibited from campus for a period of time, or indefinitely.

 Activities Outside of CA

-As we look to grow the population we are bringing onto campus in January, it is important that we emphasize safety and risk mitigation to ensure that CA remains healthy and open.
+As we look to grow the population we are bringing onto campus in March, it is important that we emphasize safety and risk mitigation to ensure that CA remains healthy and open.
 Thus we are asking that students and families who wish to learn and live on campus prioritize that experience.
-During these winter months when time spent indoors increases and disease transmission is high, we expect that if day or commuting boarding students are participating in activities outside of CA, that those groups adhere to the guidelines set out in the Concord Pact.
-We understand that some of our day and commuting boarding students have strong commitments to organizations with different masking and distancing guidelines, and we expect that those students will choose to learn remotely in order to maintain their participation in outside activities.
+We expect that if day or commuting students are participating in activities outside of CA, that those groups adhere to the guidelines set out in the Concord Pact.
+We understand that some of our day and commuting students have strong commitments to organizations with different masking and distancing guidelines, and we expect that those students will choose to learn remotely in order to maintain their participation in outside activities.

 Activities are arranged each weekend to bring together all of our students, whether on campus or remote.
 Typically there is an activity both Friday and Saturday, mixing remote and in-person events.
 House faculty also run smaller-scale activities throughout the weekend to promote house and community connection.